samirprakash/alien_invasion/README.md

 #### How it has been done

-The main file, alien_invasion.py, contains the AlienInvasion class.
-This class creates a number of important attributes used throughout the game: the settings are assigned to settings, the main display surface is assigned to screen, and a ship instance is created in this file as well.
+The main file, `alien_invasion.py`, contains the `AlienInvasion` class.
+This class creates:

+- the settings are assigned to settings
+- the main display surface is assigned to screen
+- a ship instance

 The main loop of the game, a while loop, is also stored in this module.
 The while loop calls \_check_events(), ship.update(), and \_update_screen().
 The \_check_events() method detects relevant events, such as keypresses and releases, and processes each of these types of events through the methods \_check_keydown_events() and \_check_keyup_events().
 For now, these methods manage the ship’s movement.
 The AlienInvasion class also contains \_update_screen(), which redraws the screen on each pass through the main loop.

 The settings.py file contains the Settings class.
 This class only has an **init**() method, which initializes attributes controlling the game’s appearance and the ship’s speed.